zeroc-ice/ice-demos/csharp/README.md

 Refer to the [C++11 demos](../cpp11) for more examples that use the Ice services (Glacier2, IceGrid, IceStorm).

-## Building and running the Demos with .NET 5.0 on Windows, Linux, and macOS
+## Building and running the Demos with .NET 6.0 on Windows, Linux, and macOS

 ### Build Requirements

 In order to build Ice for .NET sample programs, you need all of the following:

- - the [.NET Core SDK][5] version 5.0
+ - the [.NET Core SDK][5] version 6.0
  - Slice to C# compiler, for Windows platform the Slice to C# compiler is included with the `zeroc.ice.net` NuGet package installed during build, for other platforms refer to the [Release Notes][6].

-You can build from the command-line or with Visual Studio (2017 or 2019, for Windows or Mac).
+You can build from the command-line or with Visual Studio (2022 for Windows or Mac).
 If you use Visual Studio, the [Ice Builder][3] extension is optional on Windows, and not available on macOS.

 ### Building the demos using NuGet packages: